 The Club is fortunate enough to benefit from two full time coaches.
 Angelo Savarino first joined Newcastle 2005.
 Jesse Burgoine succeeded Brad Jewell as Club Boatman and also took on coaching duties in 2011.
 Angelo is able to dedicate his time to leading the Senior Men’s squad, while Jesse takes on the Senior Women.

 The Club also receives the generous support of several dedicated volunteers who coach our Novice squads under the overall direction of Angelo.
-Mike Hughes looks after the Novice Women, while Andrew Hatzis, Ed Stephenson, Tom Jordan and Hugh Cooper all train the Novice Men.
+Alex Leigh is the head Novice Coach, with Nick Bartlett overseeing the Novice Men and Liam Rose in charge of the Novice Women.

 The Boat Club is #1 in the internal Newcastle BUCS points league table, and because of this it is designated a Performance Sports Club.
 This provides members with a wide range of support and extra facilities, including access to funding.
 Boat Club members also make up one of the largest parts of the Newcastle Elite Athlete squad, an additional initiative.
 For more information see the Sports Centre website.